-- 8 slices bacon cooked and chopped
+- 8 slices no sugar bacon cooked and chopped

-Combine broth, heavy cream, garlic, onion powder, poultry seasoning, and xanthan gum in medium saucepan.
+- Combine broth, heavy cream, garlic, onion powder, poultry seasoning, and xanthan gum in medium saucepan.

-Cook liquid over medium heat, stirring frequently, until thickened.
+- Cook liquid over medium heat, stirring frequently, until thickened.
 Remove from heat.

-Mix the cauliflower, cheese, and sauce together in 9x13 casserole pan.
+- Mix the cauliflower, cheese, and sauce together in 9x13 casserole pan.

-Sprinkle the chopped bacon on top then cover with remaining cheese.
+- Sprinkle the chopped bacon on top then cover with remaining cheese.

-Bake in 350°F oven for 50 minutes or until browned and cauliflower is tender.
+- Bake in 350°F oven for 50 minutes or until browned and cauliflower is tender.